Bernardo-Castilho/SimScript/README.md

 ## Queues

-Represent resources that can be seized and released by entities.
+Queues represent resources that can be seized and released by entities.
 Queues keep track of their utilization and may constrain the flow of entities through the simulation.

 ## Entities

-Represent active elements that execute scripts.
+Entities represent active elements that execute scripts.
 Scripts are async methods that contain instructions for entities.
 Typical actions include entering and leaving **queues**, going through **delays**, and sending or waiting for **signals**.

-## Animation
+## Animations

-Uses HTML or SVG elements to render entities waiting in queues or in transit between queues.
+Animations use HTML or SVG elements to render entities waiting in queues or in transit between queues.

 Animations are useful for presentations and also for debugging simulations.